 Products described as knock off, replica, imitation, clone, faux, fake, mirror image or similar terms when referring to a brand name in an attempt to pass themselves off as genuine products of the brand owner

 Non-genuine products that mimic brand features in an attempt to pass themselves off as the genuine product

-We take violations of this policy very seriously and consider them egregious, as they pose a risk to the security of our users or their property (for instance, from criminal activity and/or malicious ads).
+We take violations of this policy very seriously and consider them egregious.
+An egregious violation of the Google Ads policies is a violation so serious that it's unlawful or poses significant harm to our users.
 Note that in determining whether an advertiser or destination is violating this policy, we may review information from multiple sources including your ad, website, accounts and third-party sources.
-Accounts that violate this policy may be suspended and may not be allowed to advertise with us again.
+If we find violations of this policy, we'll suspend your Google Ads accounts upon detection and without prior warning, and you won't be allowed to advertise with us again.
 If you believe that there's been an error, and that you haven’t violated our policy, submit an appeal and explain why.
-We only reinstate accounts in compelling circumstances, so it's important that you take the time to be thorough, accurate and honest.
+We only reinstate accounts in compelling circumstances, and when there's good reason so it's important that you take the time to be thorough, accurate and honest.
 Learn more about suspended accounts.

 Google Ads counterfeit vs trademark policy

 Our counterfeit policy concerns the actual products promoted on the site or app featured in the ad, whereas our trademark policy concerns use of the trademark in the ad text or keywords (in certain circumstances) in the ad itself.

 Google Ads counterfeit vs DMCA/copyright/pirated products